School Curriculum

 Mathematics

-Over the last three years we have been working with the Angles Maths Hub to develop a Mastery approach to mathematical concepts and knowledge across the school.
+Over the last four years we have been working with the Angles Maths Hub to develop a Mastery approach to mathematical concepts and knowledge across the school.

 The school is benefitting immensely from high quality CPD opportunities through the Maths Hub to develop staff’s confidence and subject knowledge even further.
 Alongside this level of support the school is using Nationally recognised schemes of work to enhance learning further through the use of the White Rose Maths scheme of work.